stereokai/amok/readme.markdown

 It monitors changes in the file system.
 As soon as you save a file, it is then preprocessed, compiled and bundled as needed, the code is then refreshed in the client while it is running without restarting or reloading the client.

 This re-compilation is done through a remote debugging session, which leverages the re-compilation capabilities built into the runtime itself.
-Doing re-compilation has several advantages over reloading and hot replacement, application state is kept, no side effects are executed, and there is no code that cannot be edited live.
+Doing re-compilation has several advantages over reloading and hot replacement, application state is kept, no side effects are executed, and there is no code that cannot be edited live, including anonymous closures.

 It also has a zero configuration http development server for developing front end applications, this server will automatically generate an appropriate *index.html* file if one is not found.